-In addition, if (i) the management services agreement is terminated at any time other than as a result of our manager's resignation or (ii) our manager resigns on any date that is at least three years after the closing of this offering, then the manager will have the right, but not the obligation, for one year from the date of termination or resignation, as the case may be, to elect to cause the company to purchase the management interests then owned by the manager for the put price.
+If the management services agreement is terminated at any time other than as a result of our manager's resignation or if our manager resigns on any date that is at least three years after the closing of this offering, the manager will have the right, but not the obligation, for one year from the date of termination or resignation, as the case may be, to cause the company to purchase the allocation interests then owned by the manager for the put price.
+If the manager elects to cause the company to purchase its allocation interest, we are obligated to do so and, until we have done so, our ability to conduct our business, including incurring debt, would be restricted and, accordingly, our liquidity and ability to grow may be adversely affected.
 See the section entitled "Description of Shares - Supplemental Put Agreement" for more information about our manager's put right and our obligations relating thereto.